 Reheats beautifully.

-PRESSURE COOKER That old recipe card includes my mom's instructions for a pressure cooker, which are gaining traction again in certain circles.
+PRESSURE COOKER That old recipe card includes my mom's instructions for an old-fashioned pressure cooker.
 "Cook 10 minutes at 10 pounds," they say.
-My pressure cooker is buried at the back of a cupboard so honestly, I have little idea if these are good or bad or would even work.
+My pressure cooker is buried at the back of a cupboard and the InstantPot remains a dust collector so honestly, I have little idea if these are good or bad or would even work.
 Any ideas, pressure cooker owners?

 Roasted Salmon & Asparagus